clasimoes/nd00333_AZMLND_C2/README.md

 # Machine Learning Engineer with Microsoft Azure
-## Project 2 - Operationalizing Machine Learning - Clarisse Simoes Ribeiro - December 2020
+## Project 2 - Operationalizing Machine Learning \n Clarisse Simoes Ribeiro - December 2020

 This project aims to automate the Machine Learning process going through the model selection, deployment, and consumption using an HTTP API.
 The dataset provided contains information about a bank marketing campaign and indicates if a customer subscribed to a fixed-term deposit.
 The model we aim to develop should predict the customer will or won't subscribe to this term.
 At the end of the project, we create and deploy a Pipeline with the experiment steps that can be consumed through an HTTP endpoint, and we test it..